Gregory-AM/Minescript-Overviews/pyjinn/javaclass/README.md

 There are several entries that include this, but you are looking for the entry that is specifically `net.minecraft.client`.

-Inside your code, you can reference this as:
+Inside your code, you can reference the `Minecraft` class inside of here as follows:
 ```
 Minecraft = JavaClass("net.minecraft.client.Minecraft")
 ```